arafatro/IntroToDS/Readme.md

 > Students may miss at most 4 classes

 > [!CAUTION]
-> If students miss more classes, automatically FAIL the course!
+> If students miss more classes, they automatically FAIL the course!

 ## Dataset Websites
 - [CMU Datasets](http://lib.stat.cmu.edu/datasets/)